Asst. Deputy Director of Grants and Administration

-Christina Dayries serves as the Deputy Director of Grants and Administration in the Governor's Office of Homeland Security and Emergency Preparedness (GOHSEP).
+Christina Dayries serves as the Asst.
+Deputy Director of Grants and Administration in the Governor's Office of Homeland Security and Emergency Preparedness (GOHSEP).
 She directs the agency's grants and administration activities for homeland security, recovery, finance, budget, purchasing, human resources, facility management and Federal grant compliance sections.
 She previously served as GOHSEP's chief of staff assisting the Director in all aspects of the agency's preparedness, prevention, response, recovery and mitigation activities and served on the FEMA Region 6 Regional Advisory Committee on behalf of GOHSEP.

 In October 2016, Christina was recognized as an award recipient of the ABiz Magazine's 2016 Women Who Mean Business Award.